 A medical leave of absence may be granted or required for serious mental and/or physical conditions that prevent a student from functioning successfully or safely as a member of the University community.
-The complete Application for a Medical Leave of Absence and all relevant medical documentation must be submitted within two weeks of the last date the student attended classes and no later than the published last day of classes..
+The complete Application for a Medical Leave of Absence is handled through the DU office of Graduate Education.
+Please let your advisor and the JDP Program Manager know if you have been granted a leave of absence.